5 Mistakes That Can Ruin Your B2B Lead Generation Campaign

-This guide is going to talk about five of the main mistakes people make when running a B2B lead generation campaign.
+This guide is going to talk about five of the main mistakes people make when running a B2B lead generation campaign – and how to fix them.

 This often comes as a surprise to people.
 Guides like this often talk about narrowing your focus, but it’s possible to narrow your focus too much.
 Remember that 76% of B2B buyers will use three or more channels when researching a purchase, so you shouldn’t confine yourself too much.

 An example of this is Jay Z’s failing streaming service.
-He attempted to market using just musicians.
+Rather than pursue a more traditional approach to marketing campaigns, he relied on using the cache and visibility of well-known musicians.
 He gathered together his celebrity friends to market it to the general public.
 The crowd went mild simply because the focus was narrow and, at its heart, there was nothing that made it stand out to that audience.

-Your B2B lead generation campaign should be backed by a brand your audience knows.
-Your branding should be consistent across all channels so when you do attract people they know what you stand for.
+Your lead gen campaign should be backed by a brand your audience knows.
+Branding should be consistent across all channels, so when you attract interested customers, they know who you are and what you stand for.

-This doesn’t apply to making small changes to your website.
-It applies to changing things like your messaging, tagline, logo, colors, and the products you sell.
-These are the types of things you should never change unless you absolutely have to.
+This doesn’t apply to making changes to your website to attract more qualified leads.
+Rebranding applies to changing things like messaging, tagline, logo, colors and the products or services you sell.
+These are major changes that impact how recognizable you are to consumers, and you should never change key marketing assets or product lines unless you absolutely have to.
 The average business will only rebrand one or two times during its lifetime.

 Improvement and progression should always form a natural part of your brand.
 But sometimes you can improve too much.
 You can improve to your detriment through progressing in a direction your potential prospects don’t want.
 There are a lot of web platforms that have done this, and even some social media networks.